LoFP LoFP / t1036.003

 legitimate use of the tool by administrators or users to update metadata of a binary

-procdump illegaly bundled with legitimate software
+procdump illegally bundled with legitimate software.

 psexec installed via windows store doesn't contain original filename field (false negative)